tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. **Setup for Consistency**
    - Implement utility functions or methods to evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently.
 See: [The Concept of EMPTY in the BDQ Standard (normative)”](#22-the-concept-of-empty-in-the-bdq-standard-normative).
    - Define a standard `Response` object or structure with `Response.status`, `Response.result`, and `Response.comment` properties, and use that object or structure for the output from Test implementations.
-See: [Structure of Response](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests Guide](../../guide/bdqtest/index.md).
+See: [Structure of Response](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests: Concepts and Use](../../guide/bdqtest/index.md) document.

 1. **Confirm the required inputs**
    - Identify the `Information Elements` `Acted Upon` and `Consulted` named in the `has Expected Response` of the `Specification`.